 Dunoon is also world-famous for the Cowal Games, the largest and most spectacular highland games in the world.
-The Games attract thousands of people each August and a must see!
+The Games attract thousands of people each August and are a must see!

-The History of St Ives Hotel
+The Story of The St Ives Guesthouse

 It is not certain when it became a hotel but there is evidence of it being used for such purpose in 1907.
 Records show that the name was changed to St Ives Hotel in the 1960s.
 Most probably the new owners at that time liked to recall their happy holidays in Cornwall.